Our Fellowship Programme

 We are a majority Global South Company and welcome applicants from anywhere.
 We strive for equality in all senses in our recruitment and consider our diversity our strength:

-- We’ve appointed people fresh out of College from the UK and Europe;
+- We’ve appointed promising people fresh out of College from three continents;

-- four of our South Sudanese data analysts started off as watchmen or drivers
+- five of our data analysts in South Sudan started off as security guards or drivers

-- While our company’s roots are faith-based, our staff are united in shared values and happily include Anglican clergy, devout Muslims, atheists, committed Socialists
+- While our company’s roots are faith-based, our staff are united in shared values and happily include atheists, Anglican clergy, devout Muslims, committed Socialists, LGBTQ

-Short story long: what is most important to us is a commitment to uphold our values to deliver for the poor.
-Development and progress are everyone’s concern, and we try, in our way, to reflect that.
+Short story long: what is most important to us is your commitment to uphold our values: a rights-based approach to development, which should be everyone’s concern.

 What we are looking for

 We are looking for high-achieving, high-potential colleagues to come and join our team.
-Following induction, our new fellows might start working in South Sudan, Malawi, or Sierra Leone, but can potentially go anywhere we work.
+Following induction, our new fellows might start working in Malawi, Sierra Leone or South Sudan, but can potentially go anywhere we work.

 Generally, we are looking for people who have: